twagger/inception/README.md

 ## Docker

 Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
 The software that hosts the containers is called Docker Engine.

+### Docker network

+Docker documentation says :
+>In terms of Docker, a **bridge network** uses a software bridge which allows containers connected to the same bridge network to communicate, while providing isolation from containers which are not connected to that bridge network.
+The Docker bridge driver automatically installs rules in the host machine so that containers on different bridge networks cannot communicate directly with each other.
+>
+>Bridge networks apply to containers running **on the same Docker daemon host**.

+For this project, as it will run on a single Docker host and as I need different containers to communicate, I chose to use a **user-defined bridge network**.

+Unlike default bridge network, which is automatically created by Docker when you start new containers, user-defined bridge networks comes with some benefits :
+* Automatic DNS resolution between containers : you can directly reference a container to another using their names instead of --link flag
+* Better isolation : the containers are not attached to a default network where they can communicate with other unrelated containers
+* Containers on the same network share environment variables

 ## Docker compose